Transgression of D-branes: Vector bundles and algebra bundles over diffeological spaces

 \begin{proof} Faithfully balanced bimodules establish Morita equivalences.
 The claim then follows from the statement that Morita equivalent simple algebras are Morita equivalent in a unique way (up to isomorphism).
 Indeed, every Morita equivalence has to be irreducible (as an $A\otimes B^{op}$-module), because if it was a direct sum of two bimodules, it would not be invertible.
 However, if $A$ and $B$ are simple, then $A \otimes B^{op}$ is again simple, so it has a unique irreducible module. \end{proof}

 Finally, we discuss the composition of bimodule bundles, i.e. their tensor product over an algebra bundle.
+This tends to be difficult and is treated in \cite{Kristel2022}.
 Let $A,B,C$ be vector bundles over $X$ with algebra structures, let $M$ be a vector bundle with $A$-$B$-bimodule structure $(\lambda_M,\rho_M)$, and let $N$ be a vector bundle with $B$-$C$-bimodule structure $(\lambda_N,\rho_N)$.
 Over each point $x\in X$ we consider the subspace $K_x \subset M|_x \otimes N|_x$ generated by elements of the form